Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Methodology

 \section{Methodology}

-This section introduces two models related to threat detection maturity and cyber threat intelligence.
-The two models overlap, and both can meet different needs that are explained in the next two subsequent subsections.
-The Cyber Threat Intelligence model is the basis of the evaluation process conducted in this research.
+This section introduces two models related to measuring an organization's threat detection maturity and representing cyber threat intelligence.
+The two models overlay but can satisfy different requirements, as explained in the following two subsections.
+The cyber threat intelligence model is used to conduct the review presented in this research.